joe7575/vm16/doc/computer.md

 # VM16 Computer

 The vm16 mod comes with a computer, a lamp, and a switch block for training purposes.
-It can be used to get familiar with the assembler syntax and the CPU instructions.
-The VM16 CPU is a 16-bit CPU with 512 words memory.
+It can be used to get familiar with the programming environment.
+The VM16 CPU is a 16-bit CPU with 1024 words memory.
 This should be sufficient to learn the programming basics.
-To work with this CPU, the following knowledge is useful:

-- Calculating with HEX numbers (16 bit system)
-- Basic knowledge of the structure of a CPU (register, memory addressing) and assembler programming

 ## Manual

-- Craft the 3 blocks "VM16 Computer", "VM16 On/Off Switch" and "VM16 Color Lamp".
+- Craft the 5 blocks "VM16 Programmer", "VM16 File Server", "VM16 Demo Computer", VM16 On/Off Switch" and "VM16 Color Lamp".
-- Place all 3 blocks next to each other.
+- Place "VM16 Demo Computer", VM16 On/Off Switch" and "VM16 Color Lamp" next to each other.
 The computer searches for I/O blocks in an area with a radius of 3 blocks.
 - The switch is used as input block for the computer, the lamp as output block.
 - Give lamp and switch an I/O address.
-For the following assembler examples, address '1' is used for both blocks.
+For the provided example, address '1' is used for both blocks.
 - You can add further I/O blocks for you own programs with other addresses.
+- Place the server anywhere.
+- Connect the programmer with server and CPU by left-clicking with the wielded programmer on server and CPU block.
+- Place the programmer anywhere.

+## VM16 Programmer (C)

+tbd.

-## VM16 Computer
+## VM16 Programmer (ASM)

-The computer block is the core of the system.
+The programmer block is the core of the system.
 The block has a menu that shows the assembler code and the CPU internal registers and memory.

 - Enter the edit mode with the "Edit" button.
 You can add you own code on the left side.
 - Your code can be stored in the computer block with the "Save" button.
 If you remove the block, the program is lost.